tomtouma/starter-hugo-academic/content/project/rollocopter-drivocopter/index.md

   filename: featured.jpg
 url_code: ""
 ---
 Is it a rover or a flyer?
 It's both.
 Rollocopter & Drivocopter are hybrid aerial and terrestrial platforms.
 They use a quadrotor system to fly or roll along on passive and actuated wheels.
-These designs give the robots greater range than aerial-only quadrotors and eliminates obstacle-avoidance issues associated with ground-only robots.
+These designs give the robots greater range than aerial-only quadrotors and eliminate obstacle-avoidance issues associated with ground-only robots.
 When the hybrid robots encounter an obstacle, they can simply fly over it.
 To fly, this robot requires a celestial body with an atmosphere and could potentially be used to explore subterranean caves on other worlds.